18 Signs of a Bad Interview (+ How to Spot Them)

 Most people at some point have gone into an interview fully prepared and ready to nail that position.
 But when the interview is over, days go by without any callbacks.
-Sometimes, a hiring manager will send an email or make a call to let you know that you, unfortunately, didn’t get the job.
+Sometimes, a hiring manager will send an email or call to let you know that you, unfortunately, didn’t get the job.

 Sometimes it has nothing to do with the interviewee, and sometimes it has everything to do with the interviewee.